 Seasonal flu vaccinations are available through your primary care clinic.
 Plus, in-network convenience clinics offer the flu shot.
 Prior to attending a community flu vaccination event (i.e., pharmacy or grocery store) call member services at your health plan and ask about your benefit.
 Visit HealthMap's vaccine finder for other public locations.

 There are many flu viruses that constantly change.
 The composition of flu vaccines for the U.S.is reviewed annually and updated to match circulating flu viruses.
-Flu vaccines protect against the three or four viruses that research suggests will be most common.
+Flu vaccines protect against the three or four viruses (depending on vaccine) that research suggests will be most common.

 For the 2018-2019 flu season, three-component vaccines (trivalent) are recommended to contain:

 Four-component vaccines (quadrivalent), which protect against a second lineage of B viruses, are recommended to be produced using the same viruses recommended for the trivalent vaccines, as well as a B/Phuket/3073/2013-like (B/Yamagata lineage) virus.
 The quadrivlent vaccine (shot/injectable) will be administered during the 2018 workplace flu vaccination campaign for state of Minnesota employees.

 For additional information visit: CDC - Seasonal Flu Basics